 iRunFar: And it must be just great to be part of such a strong team.

 Adkin: Yeah, definitely.
-I’ve been lucky in the last few years to be part of both the uphill and the up and down teams for Euros and World Champs.
-It’s great being part of very strong women’s teams over the last few years.
+I’ve been lucky in the last few years to be part of both the uphill and the up-and-down teams for both the European and world championships It’s great being part of very strong women’s teams over the last few years.

 Adkin: Yes.